By Marcin Wojtyczka

 MOB rescue

 There are several ways to get a person back on board.
-All these methods like figure eight and quick stop are great but they only work up to moderate conditions.
+All these methods like figure eight and quick stop are great, but they only work up to moderate conditions.
 They are impractical in heavy weather, large waves, darkness, limited visibility, fog, rain, or with only one crew member remaining on board.
 The methods presented below should work in most conditions and any point of sails.

-The steps are listed numerically but the order will depend on the number and experience of your crew, the sea and weather conditions you face.
+The steps are listed numerically, but the order will depend on the number and experience of your crew, the sea and the weather conditions you face.
 The skipper or the most senior person should take charge of the yacht.
 He or she should endeavour to carry out manoeuvres and delegate the tasks and actions to their crew ensuring they clearly understand the tasks they are given.
 The skipper must create an air of calm and order, because panic will, without doubt, hugely reduce the effectiveness of the rescue.

-If someone goes overboard, remember to save MOB GPS position and stop the boat immediately!
+If someone goes overboard, remember to save the MOB GPS position and stop the boat immediately!
 This is essential in order to keep the casualty "in view".

 Procedure

-- Press the MOB button on the GPS and check that you have a track running - This saves the present position as waypoint that you can always steer back to in case you lose sight of the casualty.
+- Press the MOB button on your GPS and check that you have a track running - This saves the present position as a waypoint that you can always steer back to in case you lose sight of the casualty.
 Ideally, you should be able to do it from the cockpit so that you do not have to go below deck.

 - Toss buoyancy (horseshoe, lifering, lifebelt, cushions) and mark the MOB position (dan buoy; floating lantern or light-sticks at night) - This will provide additional buoyancy and visibility of the casualty.
 Anything that you pass will be blown towards the MOB because you should be upwind of the MOB at this point.